 Whether you realize it, Pokémon GO is changing the future of local marketing.
 It is impacting how consumers around you are shopping, which in turn affects how local brands are marketing to consumers (a group you are part of, even if you’re not playing Pokémon GO).

 Additionally, the technology behind Pokémon GO – augmented reality – has captured the minds of brands and marketers and opened up a whole new line of connection with consumers.
-Within the augmented reality world, consumers play a game; in the real world, those consumers enter brick-and-morter stores to achieve certain goals in their game.
+Within the augmented reality world, consumers play a game; in the real world, those consumers enter brick-and-mortar stores to achieve certain goals in their game.
 In a word, it’s genius.

 As a game, the jury is still out as to whether Pokémon GO is a fad, but again, it doesn’t matter.
 The impact the game has made is permanent.
-On the other hand, the only thing pogs and marbles impacted after the fact is the bottom line of your family’s garage sale.
+On the other hand, the only thing Pogs and marbles impacted after the fact is the bottom line of your family’s garage sale.

 How to Fade the Fads

-The big question remains: how do you tell the difference between an impactful mobile trend and a fad?
+The big question remains: how do you tell the difference between an impactful mobile marketing trend and a fad?
 Truthfully, there are no hard and fast rules.
 Even the definition of a “fad” is wishy-washy at best and often hotly debated.

 The best way to think about impactful trends and fads is to ask yourself whether the game, tactic or strategy in question has crossed over into areas of your life where it may not belong.
 For example, the Pokémon GO conversation makes sense in schoolyards, but it’s everywhere else, too: in bars, on the news, in offices and at dinner tables around the world.
 Pokémon GO may not organically belong in these places, but there’s no doubt of its impact on each of them.

 Chances are you will fall victim to a fad, and that’s okay.
 We’re all trying to make a difference for our brand or company and, at the end of the day, doing something – anything – to try to move the needle forward is better than sitting on your hands.
-Many fads are effective for short periods of time, they just don’t work as longterm staples.
+Many fads are effective for short periods of time, they just don’t work as long-term staples.

-For example, infographics have been called a fad before (albeit a multiple year fad).
+For example, infographics have been called a fad before (albeit a multiple-year fad).
 While infographics may very well be in the autumn of their lifespan, many brands and companies have achieved great success with infographic marketing (us included!).

 A big part of fading fads is intuition about how a certain thing will affect people and society, but another component of it is simply ignoring the label.
 If something is working for you and your brand, who cares what other people call it?